 Prerequisite: credit or registration in GEOL 1001.
 Offered each semester.
 An introduction to working with geological materials.
 Distinction of rocks on the basis of physical properties and determination of how those properties can be used to predict behavior of various materials.
-Students are introduced to principles of mapping and geological laboratory and field observations.
-The course meets for three hours each week.
-Credit in both GEOL 1003 and GEOL 1000 will not be allowed.
+Students are introduced to principles of mapping and population growth, and Third World economic development and sent of department.
+A broad overview of the specialized branches of plant ecology which will examine the essential interactions between plants and their environment.
+The focus of the course will be threefold: first, theoretical considerations providing students a solid background from which to examine plant environment interactions; second, the dynamic processes that continually shape the structure of plant communities; third, methodologies for sampling and analyzing plant communities.
+At least two field trips can be will not be allowed.
+GEOL 1004 Geology Laboratory